Focus on the Solution, Not the Problem

 3. Be Creative To Find Solutions

-Whenever you’re trying to find solutions, you’ll need to get your creative juices working.
+Let’s be honest, whenever you’re trying to find solutions, you’ll need to get your creative juices flowing.
 You need to have an open mind and try as much as possible to think outside the box.

-Push your thinking beyond your self-imposed limits to get to the ideas that are innovative in the sense of approach and even design.
+Push your thinking beyond your self-imposed limits to generate innovative ideas in terms of approach and even design.

 Consider alternative perspectives that may have been overlooked.

 This is where having a team comes in handy because you can build up an idea from one point until it becomes the best-suited plan to execute.
-That way, a problem can easily turn out to be a blessing in disguise.
+That way, a problem can quickly become a blessing in disguise.

-Once you’ve thought up possible solutions, you (and your team) need to come together and create a proper plan.
+Once you’ve considered possible solutions, you (and your team) need to create a proper plan.

-By surfacing your recommendations with clear context and logical explanations, you demonstrate an ability to lead with purpose and not stand paralyzed in the face of a problem.
+By surfacing your recommendations with clear context and logical explanations, you demonstrate an ability to lead with purpose and not stand paralysed in the face of a problem.

 Here are three ways that you can do this:

 Complaining and blaming one another does nothing to solve an issue.
-Put all of this energy into solving the problem.
+Instead, put all of your energy into solving the problem.

-Sometimes the nature of a problem means that you can’t solve it by yourself in good time.
+Sometimes, the nature of a problem means you can’t solve it by yourself on time.
 This is a great opportunity to practice delegation.

 In this step, everyone is given clear roles on what they need to do and within which timeframe, in order to succeed.